cbarkinozer/Java/Spring/Spring.md

 @**Builder**: Produces complex builder APIs for your classes.
 If you are using @Data and @Builder annotations together, all-args constructor (Package access level) is generated.
+The difference between Builder and Factory pattern is that the Builder pattern is only required when an object cannot be produced in one step.
+After all of the steps are done, the builder creates the instance.

 Note: The elimination of boilerplate code can also be done by implementing kotlin data classes into java projects.